Try Starburst Enterprise with RPM #

 SEP starts automatically on OS boot.
 After installation, you can

-manage the SEP server with the
+start the SEP server with the

 service command for the